 The Proform 9000 is the top model in Proform’s Pro line – a runner-friendly line from Proform that offers stronger motors and larger consoles than their starter models.

 Both treadmills offer full-color, HD touch-screen consoles where you can stream world trail workouts or even live studio classes to your home with iFit.

-Both treadmills also give you spacious 60-inch long belts and up to 3% decline for added crosstraining.
+Both treadmills also give you spacious 60-inch long belts and fold up for easy cleaning.